-The Cybis studio has produced porcelain flower studies regularly througout its history.
+The Cybis studio produced porcelain flower studies regularly throughout its history.
 Their roses, flower baskets and of course the one of a kind Flower Bouquet of the United States are shown in separate posts, but there are still plenty of other floral sculptures to browse through!
 They are shown below in chronological order by introduction year.

 The 1971 exhibit catalog Cybis in Retrospect cites a small (6″high) glazed Flower Tree, circa 1940, as the “first porcelain created by Boleslaw Cybis in the United States.”
 Technically this is accurate if one takes the word “porcelain” as the determining factor, because there was a piece made even earlier: a Medieval Horse created by him in 1939.
 However, that piece was made of his “papka” formula rather than traditional porcelain.
 (The horse is shown in the 1940s Papka post.)

 There is one documented 1950s floral piece and I’m quite sure there were probably more.
 Berries on Bough is included in an abbreviated, name-only text list of verified Cybis sculptures but with no further information.

 Two early Cybis bird studies feature a specific flower both in the design and the sculpture name: Azalea with Cerulean Warbler and Magnolia with Bird.
 The 1950s Birds post includes an image of the former but not the latter.
 Both are about 6″ high.

 All of the following flower studies were introduced after 1960.

 The lovely Golden Clarion (Lily) was a limited edition of only 100 which sold for $250 during its production run between 1961 and 1970.
 It is 11” high.